|

 Sumidagawa (written by Jûrô Motomasa (-1432), son of Zeami) directly quotes the final poem from the 9th episode.
 Originally, it reflects the feelings of the young men when crossing the river Sumida on their way back home.
 In the Nô-play a mother looking for her kidnapped son crosses the Sumida-river.
 The poem perfectly also reflects her feelings full of sorrow:

-If you are what your name implies, Let me ask you, Capital-bird,
+If you are what your name implies, Let me ask you, Capital-bird, Does all go well With my beloved?

 (Capital bird is an oyster-catcher ( Haematopus ostrealegus), in Japanese ‘Miyakodori’ (Miyako bird).
 Miyako usually was the name for the capital Kyôtô .)